pawel-napieracz/cordova-plugin-onegini/docs/public/reference/user/AuthenticationHandler.md

 });
 ```

-When `onPinRequest` is called, the user should be asked for their PIN.
+When `onPinRequest` is called, the user should be asked for the PIN.
 After the user has entered their PIN, you can supply it to the SDK by calling an `action`,
 in this case `providePin`.

 **Example using the `prompt` to ask for the PIN:**